Pelican Beach Resort

 - Several of the cottages still bear hints of the past as they were either originally constructed as caretaker’s residence or transported from Dangriga where they had been the home of the resident colonial doctor in the 1930’s and 40’s.

-- The Pelican’s University is located near the center of the island with full facilities for student groups.
+- The Pelican’s University was built in the early 1970's and demolished in 2014.
+It was located near the center of the island with full facilities for student groups.
 The University building was originally a farm house built in the 1930’s and towed out to the island in sections in the early 70’s to build the dorms and dining facilities.

 - The Frangipani House (or “Grey House”) is the oldest structure on the island and is rumored to have a friendly ghost the Grey Lady in residence.

 The owners of the Pelican Beach Resorts have enjoyed the simplicity and natural beauty of South Water Caye and Carrie Bow Caye and its surrounding habitat for several generations and are eager to share that experience with you.
 In keeping with our commitment to preserving this fragile island environment we have adopted several conservation practices in our operation:

 Our water supply is provided by rain water collected from the roof and stored in large cisterns with 12 v pumps and a pressure tank providing pressurized water to basins and showers.Taking an “Island Shower” is important: